 The Learning Environments team designs, implements and supports the technology that helps provide faculty and students the best possible learning experience.
 Our environments include 100+ classrooms, 50+ computer labs, and many full production studio classrooms.
 We also support numerous instructional software tools.
 These tools range from lecture capture and delivery, to virtual desktop environments and Canvas-our learning management system.
 We work directly with faculty to ensure all required software is deployed in our computer labs across campus.

 Missouri S&T IT provides access to computing, networking and information resources in support of teaching, research and other official duties of the university.
 Access to the computing resources and facilities is a privilege, not a right.
 The Missouri S&T Computing and Network Facilities Acceptable Use Policy describes the ethical and legal responsibilities regarding computing resources.

-Other computing policies and procedures, including the University of Missouri policies, can be found at http://it.mst.edu/policies/.
+Computing policies and procedures, including the University of Missouri policies, can be found at https://it.mst.edu/policies/.

 Individually Owned Devices